jing12e/advanced_nlp/assignment2/readme.txt

 ## Setting Up Your Environment

 Make sure you have the GloVe embeddings available locally.
 The code uses 'glove.6B.50d.txt'.
 You can download GloVe embeddings from [the GloVe website](https://nlp.stanford.edu/projects/glove/).
+It should be placed inside the  `Assignment2` folder.

 ## Running the Scripts